andresRah/nest-teslo-app/README.md

-# Flatirons Development Back-end Rails/NodeJS Developer Coding Test
+# Development Back-end Rails/NodeJS Developer Coding Test

 Be sure to read **all** of this document carefully, and follow the guidelines within.